ajitagupta/games-in-python/README.md

 ## 3) Dodger
+This is a Python-based arcade game built using the Pygame library.
+The goal of the game is for the player to dodge falling objects ("baddies") for as long as possible, accumulating points by surviving.
+The game increases in difficulty as time progresses, with faster and more frequent baddies appearing.

+### Key Features:
+- Player Controls: Move the player character left or right using the arrow keys to avoid incoming baddies.
+- Baddies: Random-sized and random-speed obstacles ("baddies") fall from the top of the screen.
+- Increasing Difficulty: Baddies progressively increase in speed and frequency.
+- Scoring: The longer you survive, the higher your score.
+Try to beat the top score!
+- Game Over Screen: When the player is hit by a baddie, the game ends, and the score is displayed.

+### How to Play:
+- Press any key to start the game.
+- Use the left and right arrow keys to move the player.
+- Avoid colliding with the falling baddies.
+- Survive as long as possible to achieve the highest score.

 To play Dodger you will be needing the Python game library pygame.
 Install pygame using ```pip install pygame```.